ds5110/Facial-Landmarks-Exploration/scale.md

 ## Approach

-For standardization, the `sklearn.preprocessing.StandardScaler` was used to normalize the landmarks of each image separately.
-In normalization by face bounding box approach, the x-axis width and y-axis width occupied by the landmarks were calculated as the denominator, while the coordinates of all points/related widths were used as the numerator to normalize the coordinates.
-The Multidimensional scaling approach used `sklearn.manifold.MDS` to perform the scaling on the landmarks of each image.
+- Standardization: Using the `sklearn.preprocessing.StandardScaler` to normalize the landmarks of each image separately.
+- Normalization by face bounding box: Normalized x coordinate by dividing with the x-axis range in landmarks, and y coordinate by dividing with the y-axis range.
+- MDS: The Multidimensional scaling approach used `sklearn.manifold.MDS` to perform the scaling on the landmarks of each image.

 **Infant Comparison**
 ![infant](./outcome/scale/infant.png)